Skip to content

 • Maintain a current credential or license issued by a state or credentialing authority as a Coach, Peer, Credentialed Alcoholism and Substance Abuse Counselor (CASAC), Certified Addiction Counselor, Social Worker, Mental Health Counselor, or Licensed Marriage & Family Therapist (Upload proof of your license or certification in the form of a scanned copy of your state license, certification, or online proof of license/certification/education)

-• Complete 14 Hour (2 training days) in-person RTR-S Basic Training.
-(Upload proof of your completed two-day, “RTR Sociometrics” training in the form of a training certificate.)
+• Complete 14 Hour (2 training days) in-person Relational Trauma Repair (RTR) Basic Training.
+(Upload proof of your completed two-day, “RTR” training in the form of a training certificate.)

-• Complete 21 Hour, RTR-S Virtual Training Course on TPN.health, which includes six modules of video-guided trainings, readings, and content knowledge post-tests (Will be tracked on TPN.health)
+• Complete 21 Hour, Relational Trauma Repair (RTR) On-Demand Training Course on TPN.health, which includes six modules of video-guided trainings, readings, and content knowledge post-tests (Will be tracked on TPN.health)

-• Complete 10-Hour Virtual live RTR-S Training/Supervision (5 training days) with Tian Dayton on TPN.health (Will be tracked on TPN.health)
+• Complete 8-Hour Virtual live Relational Trauma Repair (RTR) Training/Supervision (4 training sessions) with Tian Dayton on TPN.health (Will be tracked on TPN.health)

 What Level I Certificate Holders Can Use: